-- More than 3.4 million people die each year from water, sanitation, and hygiene-related causes.
-Nearly all deaths, 99 percent, occur in the developing world.1
+- More than 840,000 people die each year from water, sanitation, and hygiene-related causes.1

-- Lack of access to clean water and sanitation kills children at a rate equivalent of a jumbo jet crashing every four hours.3
+- Lack of access to clean water and sanitation kills children at a rate equivalent of a jumbo jet crashing every ten hours.3

 Resource LinksLook for more facts in our collection of Water Resource Links.